Tenney Park: Scenic Secret of the Madison Isthmus

-In August, I took a stupendous sojourn down to Madison and then to Chicago.
+In August, I took a sojourn down to Madison and then to Chicago.
 I’m not going to publish this trip as a series per se, but I am going to highlight some of the interesting places I explored during my time in both cities.

 I’m going to start of with Tenney Park because it’s the first interesting new place I visited on this, my fourth trip to Madison.
 Or was it fifth?
 In any case, every time I visit Madison it shows me a different side of itself.
 I never thought a city of under a quarter of a million would have an unpredictable dynamic quality that is usually only reserved for cities in the millions.